Position

 How long does it take to become a Physician?

 The journey to becoming a physician involves several key steps.
 First, a person must complete a bachelor's degree, which usually takes four years.
 This degree should include courses in science subjects like biology, chemistry, and physics.
 After earning a bachelor's degree, the next step is medical school.
 Medical school lasts four years.
-During these years, students learn about human health and medicine through classroom studies and hands-on training.
+During this time, students learn both in classrooms and through hands-on experience in hospitals.

 Physician Job Description Sample